jonnonz1/nz-statute-book/acts/public/1915/cook-islands-act-1915.md

   (f)
   (g)
   (h)
-  (i) Every person holding an office by virtue of which he is a District Court Judge within the meaning of section 278 of this Act:
+  (i) every person holding an office by virtue of which he is a District Court Judge within the meaning of section 278:
-  (j) Sheriffs.
+  (j) sheriffs.
 (6) The oaths to be taken under this section may be taken either in the Cook Islands or in New Zealand, and shall be taken before the following persons in such manner as the person administering the oath sees fit to adopt:
   (a)
   (b)
   (c)
-  (d) In the case of any District Court Judge within the meaning of section 278 of this Act or of any Sheriff, before the Chief Judge or any other Judge of the High Court or the High Commissioner, or before any other person specified by the High Commissioner in any particular case.
+  (d) In the case of any District Court Judge within the meaning of section 278 or of any Sheriff, before the Chief Judge or any other Judge of the High Court or the High Commissioner, or before any other person specified by the High Commissioner in any particular case.
-  (e) Substituted by s 3(1) of the Cook Islands Amendment Act 1965, and repealed by s 2(1) of the Cook Islands Amendment Act 1966.
+  (e) substituted by s 3(1) of the Cook Islands Amendment Act 1965, and repealed by s 2(1) of the Cook Islands Amendment Act 1966.
-(7) If any person mentioned in subsection (5) of this section declines or neglects, when the oaths required to be taken by him under this section are duly tendered, to take those oaths, he shall if he has already entered on his office vacate the same, and if he has not entered on the same be disqualified from entering on the same; but no person shall be compelled in respect of the same appointment to the same office to take any oath more than once:
-  Provided that no proceedings before any such person may be questioned in any Court solely on the ground that that person has failed to take the oaths prescribed by this section.
+(7) If any person mentioned in subsection (5) declines or neglects, when the oaths required to be taken by him under this section are duly tendered, to take those oaths, he shall if he has already entered on his office vacate the same, and if he has not entered on the same be disqualified from entering on the same; but no person shall be compelled in respect of the same appointment to the same office to take any oath more than once:provided that no proceedings before any such person may be questioned in any Court solely on the ground that that person has failed to take the oaths prescribed by this section.

 **Repeals and validation**